-Chairman Maurice Marciano and his brother Paul (CEO) run the company founded by their father.
+Chairman Maurice Marciano and his brother Paul (former CEO) run the company founded by their father.
 Together they own more than a third of its shares.

 In 2015 the Rainforest Action Network (RAN) released a report documenting the results of decades of irresponsible fabric sourcing including land grabbing, forest destruction and human rights abuse to forest-dependent communities caused by deforestation from tree-based fabric production companies.
 This company was one of the "Fashion Fifteen" implicated in the report for irresponsibly sourcing tree-based fabrics such as rayon and viscose.

 Source: RAN (2015)